deliasi/cse15l-lab-reports/lab.md

-# CSE 15L Lab Report 1
+# Lab Report 1 CSE 15L
-Hello class, today we will give a step by step tutorial on how to long into a course-specific account on ieng6.
+Hello class, today I will give a step by step tutorial on how to long into a course-specific account on ieng6.

 ## Step 1: Using the terminal in VS Code
 <li> I already had VS code downloaded on my computer, but the first step must be to access Visual Studio Code on your personal app store or website.